Iconic

 Imagine two iconic characters emerging from the piles of our refuse:

-Imagine Leander and Medusa, stepping out from the piles we have discarded, giving voice to their stories, freeing their souls like halcyon birds or crows.
+Imagine Leander and Medusa, or perhaps their "spirits", stepping out of the sea, out from the piles we have discarded, giving voice to their stories.
+The two icons are transformed - in beauty beyond their bodies, rejoicing in love that transcends their corporal and mythic selves, freeing their souls like halcyon birds or crows.

 Iconic was written for and commissioned by InfraSound.